myhro/myhro.github.io/_posts/2020/2020-05-27-slack-threads-are-one-honking-great-idea.md

 # Closing thoughts

 Threads were invented with a noble goal: to make text-based communication more efficient.
 Even if it might be tempting to take a shortcut and start typing a response when you see a message in a channel, remember that clicking on the Start/View thread button is a small step for you, but a giant leap for whole chatting experience.
-By doing that the life quality of everyone that might be involved a Slack conversation, either in that exact point in time or in a long time in the future, will be greatly improved.
+By doing that the life quality of everyone that might be involved in a Slack conversation, either in that exact point in time or in a long time in the future, will be greatly improved.

 [done]: /images/2020/slack-done.png